lambe-lang/specification/README.md

 type Option a = None | Some a
 ```

-Each data has a corresponding constructor denoted by a function when parameters are defined thanks to attributes specification based order:
+Each data has a corresponding constructor denoted by a function when parameters are define thanks to attribute
+specification based order:

 ```
 sig None : None